aj-stein-gsa/www-fedramp-gov/pages/20x/working-groups.md

     sample code, etc. developed by participants of the working group where that work is public and contributions will remain in the public domain.

-Industry participants may choose to work in whatever fashion they choose, in public or in private.
+Participants may choose to work in whatever fashion they choose, in public or in private.
 All activities proposed by FedRAMP will be informative, optional, and held in public.